 The main purpose of this study is to evaluate the safety and tolerability of CUG252 following multiple ascending doses in participants with Systemic Lupus Erythematosus (SLE).

-This study is open to adults aged 18 and older or above legal age who have early systemic sclerosis.
+This study is open to adults aged 18 and older or above legal age who have systemic sclerosis.
 People can participate if they have a specific subtype called diffuse cutaneous systemic sclerosis.
+People with another subtype called limited cutaneous systemic sclerosis can also participate if they are anti Scl-70 antibody positive.
 Systemic sclerosis is also called scleroderma.
-The purpose of this study is to find out whether a medicine called BI 685509 helps people with scleroderma who have symptoms due to lung fibrosis or vascular problems.
+The purpose of this study is to find out whether a medicine called Avenciguat (BI 685509) helps people with scleroderma who have symptoms due to lung fibrosis or vascular problems.
 Participants are put into 2 groups by chance.
-One group takes BI 685509 tablets 3 times a day and the other group takes placebo tablets 3 times a day.
-Placebo tablets look like BI 685509 tablets but do not contain any...
+One group takes Avenciguat (BI...

 A Study of Anti-CD19 Chimeric Antigen Receptor T Cell Therapy for Subjects With Refractory Lupus Nephritis